Discrimination and positive action in law

 The Equality Act 2010 says everyone should be treated fairly, recruitment should be on merit, and that the recruitment process be fair and transparent.

-It prohibits discrimination based on 9 ‘’protected characteristics’’: age, disability, gender reassignment, marriage and civil partnerships, pregnancy and maternity, race, religion or believe, sex or sexual orientation.
+It prohibits discrimination based on 9 ‘’protected characteristics’’: age, disability, gender reassignment, marriage and civil partnerships, pregnancy and maternity, race, religion or belief, sex or sexual orientation.

 You can make exceptions – if, for example, having a particular ‘’characteristic’’ is a genuine requirement of the job.